-Introduction
+1. Introduction

-Cancer screening has been described as a clash of science and intuition.
-[1] The same might hold for the almost axiomatic long-lasting view that rapidly growing tumors, compared to those who grow slowly, are more likely to metastasize and become lethal.
-[2-4] This view seems integrated to the daily thinking among doctors treating cancer patients, but is also conveyed in the scholarly literature (e.g.: [5-7]).
-Evidence to support or refute this theory may come from molecular biology, because cancer is a system-level disease and somatic mutations and signaling pathways that entail accelerated tumor growth would also promote dissemination of malignant cells that create distant metastases.
+Cancer screening has been described as a clash between science and intuition [1].
+The same might hold for the almost axiomatic long-held view that rapidly growing tumours are more likely to metastasize and become lethal than slow-growing tumours [2-4].
+This view seems to be integrated into daily thinking among doctors treating cancer patients but is also conveyed in the scholarly literature (e.g.: [5-7]).
+Evidence to support or refute this theory may come from molecular biology, because cancer is a system-level disease, and somatic mutations and signalling pathways that entail accelerated tumour growth would also promote dissemination of malignant cells that create distant metastases.
 But the ultimate proof must come from human studies investigating the prognosis of individuals with cancer.
-There is now compelling knowledge to believe that cancer growth rate and metastases are not related phenomena.
-This challenges the assessment of screening interventions [2-4] and possibly the management of cancer patients.
+There is now compelling evidence to indicate that cancer growth rate and metastases are not related phenomena.
+This challenges the assessment of screening interventions [2-4] and possibly also the management of cancer patients.

-Evidence from tumor biology
+2. Evidence from tumour biology

-Already in 1958, in an exhaustive review of the natural history of cancer, Foulds discussed growth rate and metastatic potential as separate, distinct features of a malignant tumor.[8]
-Foulds emphasized "that growth rate, local invasion, spread to regional lymph nodes, and dissemination to the blood stream are independently variable characteristics".
-He concluded that "A survey of varied types of neoplasia reveals patterns of development common to all of them" suggesting that the evidence from one or a few cancer sites might be generalizable to others.
-The explosive expansion of knowledge from molecular biology may now allow a deeper understanding of the signaling complexity that governs growth rate and the metastatic process.
+Already in 1958, in an exhaustive review of the natural history of cancer, Foulds discussed growth rate and metastatic potential as separate, distinct features of a malignant tumour [8].
+Foulds emphasised that 'growth rate, local invasion, spread to regional lymph nodes, and dissemination to the blood stream are independently variable characteristics'.
+He concluded that 'a survey of varied types of neoplasia reveals patterns of development common to all of them', suggesting that the evidence from one or a few cancer sites might be generalisable to others.
+The explosive expansion of knowledge from molecular biology may now allow a deeper understanding of the signalling complexity that governs growth rate and the metastatic process.

-Tumor growth and metastasis were defined as separate hallmarks of cancer implying that their molecular background is different.
-However, somatic mutations occurring in related genes often have overlapping functions.
-[9] In addition, cross-talk between various signaling pathways make a clear dissection of 'tumor growth pathways' versus 'metastasis pathways' difficult.
-However, an increasing number of recent scientific evidence demonstrates that the development of the rapid growth versus metastatic phenotypes can be discriminated as separate, context-dependent outcomes of the whole signaling network.
-[10-12]
+Tumour growth and metastasis were defined as separate hallmarks of cancer, implying that their molecular background is different.
+However, somatic mutations occurring in related genes often have overlapping functions [9].
+In addition, cross-talk between various signalling pathways makes it difficult to clearly distinguish between 'tumour growth pathways' and 'metastasis pathways'.
+Nevertheless, an increasing amount of recent scientific evidence demonstrates that the development of the rapid growth versus metastatic phenotypes can be distinguished as separate, context-dependent outcomes of the whole signalling network [10-12].

-Cancer stem-like cells and cancer cell dormancy give special examples of this contextdependent duality.
-Cancer stem-like cells may reside in one of the two basic states of their signaling network, namely either in a rapidly proliferating state or in a quiescent, metastasisinducing state.
-[13] Rapid proliferation or metastasis-prone phenotypes of both states develop as a result of a fine-tuned balance between signaling pathways.
+Cancer stem-like cells and cancer cell dormancy are special examples of this context-dependent duality.
+Cancer stem-like cells may reside in one of the two basic states in their signalling network: namely, either in a rapidly proliferating state or in a quiescent, metastasisinducing state [13].
+Rapid proliferation or metastasisprone phenotypes of both states develop as a result of a finely tuned balance between signalling pathways.

-Primary tumors have an extremely large cellular heterogeneity.
-[14, 15] In addition to the various mutational, DNA-rearrangement, DNA-copy number, gene expression, proteome, phosphoproteome and other 'omic' differences of individual cancer cells, they display different signaling (and metabolomic) activation patterns and are surrounded by different stromal cells.
-[14] The behavior as either rapid tumor growth or metastasis formation depends on the inter-cellular signaling network of the cancer cell community.
-In the rapidly proliferating state of individual cancer cells, stable inter-cellular interactions are less likely to develop.
-Thus, ongoing rapid proliferation can be described as a more-less cellular context-independent growth.
-On the contrary, the development of the metastasis state requires a stabilizing niche even during cell migration, thus the metastatic switch is promoted by the development of a robust and resilient network of inter-cellular signaling cooperation.
-[13, 16-19]
+Primary tumours have an extremely great cellular heterogeneity [14,15].
+In addition to the various mutational DNA rearrangement, DNA copy number, gene expression, proteome, phosphoproteome and other 'omic' differences of individual cancer cells, they display different signalling (and metabolomic) activation patterns and are surrounded by different stromal cells [14].
+The behaviour as either rapid tumour growth or metastasis formation depends on the intercellular signalling network of the cancer cell community.
+In the rapidly proliferating state of individual cancer cells, stable intercellular interactions are less likely to develop.
+Thus, ongoing rapid proliferation can be described as growth which is more or less independent of cellular context.
+On the contrary, the development of the state of metastasis requires a stabilising niche even during cell migration; thus the metastatic switch is promoted by the development of a robust and resilient network of intercellular signalling cooperation [13,16-19].